 3 Photos

-Spanning St. Anna Bay, the Queen Emma floating bridge at Willemstad, Curacao is the oldest permanent wooden pontoon bridge in the world.
-Known as the “Swinging Old Lady,” the bridge connects Willemstad's two halves, Punda and Otrobanda, and was named after Emma of Waldeck and Pyrmont, who was queen consort of the Netherlands during its construction in 1888.
-The bridge is supported by 16 pontoon boats and laterally swings open to allow ships to enter and leave the bay.
-With the opening of the Juliana Bridge in 1974, the Emma Bridge became solely a pedestrian bridge closed to all vehicles.
+Spanning St. Anna Bay, the Queen Emma floating bridge at Willemstad, Curaçao, is the oldest permanent wooden pontoon bridge in the world.
+Known as the “Swinging Old Lady,” the now-pedestrian-only bridge connects Willemstad's two halves, Punda and Otrobanda, and was named after Emma of Waldeck and Pyrmont, who was queen consort of the Netherlands during its construction in 1888.

-The historic area of Willemstad, Curacao’s capital city, began as colonial trading and administrative settlement established by the Dutch in 1634 with the construction of Fort Amsterdam on Sint Anna Bay.
-Willemstad’s architecture is influenced not only by its Dutch colonial roots, but also by the tropical climate and styles from towns throughout the Caribbean region which were trading partners.
-The red, blue, yellow ochre, and green on Willemstad buildings date from 1817 when the previous white lime finish was prohibited to protect eyesight from the glare.
-In 1997 Willemstad was recognized as a UNESCO World Heritage site.
+Willemstad, Curaçao's capital city, began as Dutch colonial trading and administrative settlement in 1634, with the construction of Fort Amsterdam on Sint Anna Bay.
+The red, blue, yellow ochre, and green on Willemstad buildings date from 1817, when the previous white-lime finish was prohibited to protect eyesight from the glare.